Kurdish Republic of Lachin: Independence

 The Caucasian Kurdistan Freedom Movement convened in Lachin and declared the establishment of the Kurdish Republic of Lachin on 20 May 1992, raising the Kurdish flag in the city.
+The declaration of independence was framed as a restoration of the Kurdistan Uezd.
 The atmosphere in this ceremony was compared to that of a wedding celebration.
 Around 70 Kurdish intellectuals and young people were present, together with a few Armenian observers; around 20 of the young people were armed.
 They arrived in Lachin via buses provided by the Yerevan municipal government.
 During the proclamation ceremony, Mistefayêv was declared prime minister, and announced some members of his cabinet: Sheref e Eshir as the deputy prime minister; Karlan e Chachani as the Minister of Culture, and Emerike Serdar as the Minister of Information.
+Furthermore, it was proclaimed that the Caucasian Kurdistan Freedom Movement would exercise full authority until elected bodies were formed; and that nationwide elections would be scheduled for 19 July 1992; and that the new state would seek peaceful relations with Armenia, the nascent Nagorno-Karabakh Republic, Azerbaijan, and Iran.
 The districts of Lachin, Jabrayil, Kalbajar, Qubadli, and Zangilan all came under the administration of the republic.

 By the end of the month, however, Mistefayêv had foreseen the downfall of the republic, and told Özgür Gündem that Armenia had not sent them any aid or weapons, and that the plan to bring in Kurds from other parts of the former USSR had collapsed.
 Nonetheless, the first congress of the republic was held on 9 June, resulting in the election of Mistefayêv as president.